az-digital/arizona-bootstrap/site/docs/0.0/getting-started/browsers-devices.md

 For Firefox, in addition to the latest normal stable release, we also support the latest [Extended Support Release (ESR)](https://www.mozilla.org/en-US/firefox/organizations/#faq) version of Firefox.

-Unofficially, Bootstrap should look and behave well enough in Chromium and Chrome for Linux, Firefox for Linux, and Internet Explorer 9, though they are not officially supported.
+Unofficially, {{ site.title }} should look and behave well enough in Chromium and Chrome for Linux, Firefox for Linux, and Internet Explorer 9, though they are not officially supported.

-For a list of some of the browser bugs that Bootstrap has to grapple with, see our [Wall of browser bugs]({{ site.baseurl }}/docs/{{ site.docs_version }}/browser-bugs/).
+For a list of some of the browser bugs that {{ site.title }} has to grapple with, see our [Wall of browser bugs]({{ site.baseurl }}/docs/{{ site.docs_version }}/browser-bugs/).

 ## Internet Explorer

 Internet Explorer 10+ is supported; IE9 and down is not.
 Please be aware that some CSS3 properties and HTML5 elements are not fully supported in IE10, or require prefixed properties for full functionality.
-Visit [Can I use...](https://caniuse.com/) for details on browser support of CSS3 and HTML5 features. **If you require IE8-9 support, use Bootstrap 3.**
+Visit [Can I use...](https://caniuse.com/) for details on browser support of CSS3 and HTML5 features. **If you require IE8-9 support, use UA Bootstrap.**

 ## Modals and dropdowns on mobile